koilkl/ISDN-3000C-Kaile_Li-lab1/README.md

 # MarkdownPress - A Simple Static Site Generator
 This project converts Markdown files into a static HTML website.

+Declaim:
+1.The task1 files are in task1 folder
+2.The task2 files are in task1 folder
+3.info folder is the folder cloned from the repositry

 And below is the change list for task1: